Ever had a ‘Meh Morning’?

 It’s ridiculous to let other people define what a “good life” means for you.
 You need to define that for yourself.

-And to do that, you need to peek outside that box society has you in if you want to find it.
+Whatever it is, you need to peek outside that box society has you in if you want to find it.
 Take off the blinders.
 Do some exploring.
 Because the “appropriate” life-paths you’re taught growing up aren’t the only ones.

 If you take a step outside your comfort zone, you’ll quickly see how many options you actually have.
 How you’re not limited to what’s in your city, your state, or even your country.
 How there are people living out incredible stories all over the world.

 Living outside-the-box lifestyles you’d never imagine — until you go out and see them for yourself.